PRK (Photo Refractive Keratectomy)

 Your Excimer Experience

 You’re awake during treatment, but your eye is numbed with drops so you feel no pain.
 You lie flat in a reclining chair so that your eye is aligned with the laser beam.
 Your eyelid is held open with a special instrument.
 Your doctor first removes the top (epithelia) layer of your cornea.
 Then you look at a light to keep the laser beam centered over your eye.
 You’ll hear a sound as the laser reshapes the surface of your cornea.
-The laser treatment typically takes less than one minute.
+The Wavelight laser typically takes less than 15 seconds.
 You’ll probably be in and out of the doctor’s office or surgery center in about an hour.

 How the Laser Reshapes Your Eye